dwyafon/shaw-malcolm-portfolio/content/posts/welcome.md

 <main>

 <p>Hello.
 Welcome to the blog.
-Here you'll find notes I write to myself on my journey of learning as a software engineer, programmer, human being.
+Here you'll find notes that I write to myself on my journey of learning as a software engineer, programmer, human being.
 These notes will be mostly short (and hopefully concise) -- things like explanations of solutions that have worked for me, particular problems about which I'm feeling extra curious, and meditations on learning and the software development process.<p>

 <p>These days, the blogs and other sites that inspire me the most to write offer brevity, clarity, and precision.
 Resources such as <a href='https://seths.blog/' className='anchor' target='_blank' rel='noreferrer noopener'>Seth's Blog </a>give me something small and concrete and quickly manageable -- along with depth of meaning and possibility.
 I want this blog to offer something like that.</p>